One-stop pension provision and risk coverage Private pension provision

 When should I start planning for retirement?

-As with many things, the answer is the sooner the better.
+As with many things, the sooner, the better.
 Even small monthly sums can add up over the years.
 Most people set up a private pension as soon as they are on a stable monthly income.

 Why are contributions from Pillars 1 and 2 not enough?